KaterinaZaharieva/DevOpsProject/README.md

 ## Purpose of document

 The purpose of this file is to serve as a documentation for DevOpsProject - Course work for FMI, year3.
-Made for the Modern DevOps Practices.
+Made for the Modern DevOps Practices course.

 ## Format of document